schmitzi89/schmitzi89.github.io/_posts/2023-12-10-oo-vs-functional.md

 fit_model(model, train_images, train_labels, epochs = 1, batch_size = 128, test_images, test_labels)
 ```

-After ~30 Epochs it reaches an accuracy of around 90% which sounds great but is actually really bad compared if we replace our simple weights update with a standard optimizer like rmsprop.
-That one would reach ~98% accuracy after 5 epochs.
+After ~30 Epochs it reaches an accuracy of around 90% which sounds great but is actually really bad because if we replace our simple weights update with a standard optimizer like rmsprop it would reach ~98% accuracy after 5 epochs.
 Anyway, this post is not about training the best model.
 It is about understanding the differences between object oriented and functional programming implementations.

 We can generate predictions with: